ryan-leap/PipingHotDemo/README.md

 This is a great feature of the shell and as it turns out (with just a little bit of code) you can add pipeline support to the functions you write.
 Interested?
 Follow along!

-## Help - I can't pipe things into my function!
+## Pipe objects to my function?
+Nope.

 Below is a simple function which accepts one or more pieces of fruit as an argument.
 As you can see though, that same fruit can't be passed in from the pipeline: